Australian Aboriginal English: GubbahGubbah, also spelt gubba, is a term used by some Aboriginal people to refer to white or non-Aboriginal people. The Macquarie Dictionary has it as "n. Colloq. (derog.) an Aboriginal term for a white man". Also, "gubba, n. Colloq. (derog.) 1. a white man. 2. a peeping tom. [Aboriginal: white demon]". A 1972 newspaper article suggested that the word is the "diminutive of garbage".

+The word "Gubba" is derived from the word "Government" and is representative of the white men who came to take children from the missions, eg in a sentence " run from the Gubbament" nothing to do with white people as a whole, has been bastardised to blanket New South Wales.
+Most other states don't utilise the word.

-It is said to be derived from "government", and while can be used derogatorily, is also used to refer to friends as "gubba mates".
+While it can be used derogatorily, "Gubba" is also used to refer to friends, e.g. "gubba mates".
 Other words for white people are balanda (see above), migaloo, and wadjela.

+The name of the town of Coober Pedy is thought to derive from the Kokatha-Barngarla term kupa-piti (or guba-bidi), which translates to "whitefellas' hole".

 Gunyah

 Used in Nunga English (South Australia) to refer to non-Aboriginal people.

 Humbug

 Whereas humbug in broader English (see Charles Dickens's Scrooge character) means nonsensical, or unimportant information, humbug in Aboriginal English means to pester with inane or repetitive requests.
 The Warumpi Band released an album entitled Too Much Humbug.
 In the Northern Territory, humbug is used by both black and white in this latter, Aboriginal way.

 The most commonly recognised definition of humbug refers to an Aboriginal person asking a relative for money.
 Humbugging can become a serious burden where the traditional culture is one of communal ownership and strong obligations between relatives.

 Mob

 Colloquially used to mean a group of Aboriginal people associated with an extended family group, clan group or wider community group, from a particular place or "Country".
 It is used to connect and identify the person and where they are from.
 "My mob" means my people, or extended family.

 Mob is often used to refer to a language group, as in "that Warlpiri mob".

 Mob and mobs are also used to describe a lot of people or things when an actual number is not stated, and is usually associated with "big" or "biggest".
-Examples include, "There was a big mob (or the biggest mob) at the football." or "There was no moon, so we could see the biggest mobs of stars".You mob can be used instead of you as second person plural pronoun address.
+Examples include, "There was a big mob (or the biggest mob) at the football." or "There was no moon, so we could see the biggest mobs of stars" or in a health perspective, "I've got a big mob of pain".You mob can be used instead of you as second person plural pronoun address.